-Today, Matthew Briones, faculty director of the Collegiate Affairs Committee, announced the winners of the 2017 BA Thesis Awards in History.
+We are happy to announced the winner of the 2017 BA Thesis Awards in History.
 This year, fifty-three students wrote theses and twenty were recommended by readers for prizes.
 The department will celebrate all of our graduating seniors' accomplishments at a reception for students and their families on Friday June 9, in the John Hope Franklin Room, 3:30 PM.
 Congratulations!

 Barnard Prize for the Best Thesis in US History

-- David Abraham, "Time, Work-Discipline, and the Mississippi and Tennessee Railroad, 1866–1886: Cliometric Commentary on Personal Clocks and Labor Costs" (Advisor: Jon Levy; Preceptor: Misha Appeltova)
+- David Abraham, "Time, Work-Discipline, and the Mississippi and Tennessee Railroad, 1866–1886: Cliometric Commentary on Personal Clocks and Labor Costs" (Advisor: Jon Levy; Preceptor: Míša Appeltova)

 Honorable Mention: Yumika "Miki" Takeshita, "'The Key to Our Community is Unity': The Struggle for Democracy, Citizenship and Community in Morningside Heights, 1947–1952" (Advisor: Adam Green; Preceptor: Sarah Weicksel).